rtts/lego/_mocs/tractor.md

 This MOC is built around a sequential gearbox with four speeds.
 Driving, steering, and gear selection are all remotely operated by two Power Functions remote controls.
-Finally, the cabin is suspended and (optionally) fitted with PF lights.
+The cabin is suspended and (optionally) fitted with PF lights.